chadkluck/serverless-sam-8ball-example/README.md

 }
 ```

-These are still pretty wide permissions, and are best reserved for sandbox and development, not production environments.
+These are still pretty wide permissions, and are best reserved for sandbox and development, not production accounts.

 For this example we will be using names such as `sam-8ball-*` so you could restrict resources based on that or whatever other naming convention you'll be using for the example.
 Typically you'll want to segregate dev units by naming conventions in the arn anyway.